HuttonLandSystems/IACS_dataload2019/README.md

 # 2019 IACS Data Load
 Gianna Gandossi | The James Hutton Institute | 12/09/2019 to 23/01/2020

+*   Edited 15/02/2021 to fix integer values in user_bps_claimed_area and user_land_use_area.
+Updated counts of affected rows are in the script at https://github.com/HuttonLandSystems/IACS_dataload2019/blob/master/main_data_load_from_raw.sql.

 ## Introduction
 This document focuses on the Permanent and Seasonal Land Parcels tables representing SAF claims and declarations on land parcels in Scotland.
 The Permanent table is for those businesses who own and sometimes lease the land out to users, or renters, which are represented in the Seasonal table.